 Debbie Limoli: Ceramic Artist

-A self-described animal nut, teaching artist ( Play with Clay) Debbie Limoli of Warren, displays her work at galleries and art shows across the Northeast.
+A self-described animal nut, teaching artist (Play with Clay) Debbie Limoli of Warren, displays her work at galleries and art shows across the Northeast.
 The works are called CustomCrittersByDeb as her work displays her passion for all creatures of nature.
 Her best ability for her self-taught art is to place personality and soul into each piece and make them affordable, handmade and one of a kind.
 Limoli has lived in Warren for 25 years while raising her two sons.
-One son is autistic and graduated from Beacon College in Leesburg, Florida, a school for learning disabilities.
-Her other son is a Princeton graduate.
 Limoli has her own kiln and studio in her home.

 Oscar Peterson: Portrait, still-life and figurative drawing/painting

-Doug Schiller: Drawing Fundamentals, Watercolors, Pastels, Art Sampler, Portfolio Review, and other classes and workshops for children, teens, and adults.
+Doug Schiller: Drawing Fundamentals, Watercolors, Pastels, Art Sampler, Oils, and other classes/workshops for children, teens, and adults.